 It was Sunday morning in Auckland and I had to drag myself out of bed at an all-too-early hour with a slight hangover and an impending sense of having to be responsible.
-I had a lot to get done that morning, and not a lot of time to work with.
+I had a lot to get done that morning which includes the usual chores, going on flyfisherpro.com to find good watches for fishing as I broke the old one last week and various other things.
 I had to check out of the Uenuku Lodge (my home for the last week), pack up my life, sell my extra backpack, catch the bus to Hamilton, and hopefully make it 45 Kilometers West it to the little beach town of Raglan by nightfall.

 I had been offered a job at the Raglan Backpackers and Waterfront Lodge – they were looking for someone to work reception a few hours a week in exchange for accommodation.

 The weather in Auckland had been shitty all week and that groggy morning was no different.
 The sky was dark with bulging, ugly clouds that hung around in the sky like local riffraff, waiting to cause trouble outside a liquor store.
 As soon as I stepped onto the streets, those clouds opened up with a sloppy downpour that had me soaked to the skin in minutes.
 It was a soggy morning full of setbacks and concessions and when I finally got to Hamilton, I’d missed the only connection to Raglan.

 No problem for a seasoned road-warrior like myself – I tightened up the straps of my backpack and set off to hitchhike the rest of the way to Raglan.
 On the way out of the bus station, I noticed a tour bus driver offloading passengers at the end of his shift.
 I asked him if he could point me in the direction of the best place to hitch to raglan and he offered to take me to the beginning to the highway.
 Deal.